wavded/www/content/post/promises-2.md

 Here, `statCache` returns a value or a promise.
 Regardless of what's returned, we can group it and provide the results with `Promise.all`.
 Sweet!

 > How can this work?
-The `Promise.all` method also takes in values as arguments which internally it tranforms into a promises fulfilled to those values.
+The `Promise.all` method also takes in values as arguments which internally it transforms into a promises fulfilled to those values.

 However, there is a problem with our `map` function.
 What if an exception is thrown in `statCache`?
 Right now, the exception wouldn't be caught since it isn't in a promise chain.
 Here is where `Promise.resolve` comes in: